 Whatever version of Unity you’re using, remember to always import the asset in an empty project, so that the engine’s project settings get properly imported.
+If you decide not to import in a blank project, at least make sure to remove the old TopDown Engine folder first to avoid conflicts.

 This asset relies on a few Unity packages to function.
 On import this will very likely cause errors, that’s normal, and easily fixed.
 It’s all explained on this page.